websemantics/Browser.js/README.md

 ## Install

-Clone thenrun bower install.
+Clone this repo and then run bower install.
 Check out the demo folder.